-The minor in French will require 18 hours with 12 hours of upper division courses: 3 credit hours from one of the following courses: FREN U202, FREN U204, FREN U210 (Can be exempted by placement test or consent of the instructor): 15-18 credit hours from the 300 level French courses or above.
+The minor in French will require 18 hours with 12 hours of upper division courses: 3 credit hours from one of the following courses: FREN U202, FREN U204, FREN U210 (Can be exempted by placement test or consent of the instructor); 15-18 credit hours from the 300 level French courses or above.

-instructor); 15-18 credit nours from the 300 le instructor); 15-18 credit nours from the 300 level French courses or above
+instructor); 13-18 credit nours from the 300 level French courses or above.

 credit hrs.
 Completed

 One of the following: (may be exempted by placement test or consent of instructor): 3

 FREN U202: Intermediate French II

 FREN U210: French Oral Communication

 Five of the following: (or six if 200-level exempted) 15

 FREN U308: Business French

 FREN U309: French Grammar and Comp.

 FREN U310: French Conversation

 FREN U320: French Civilization

 FREN U330: Survey of French Literature I

 FREN U331: Survey of French Literature II

 FREN U250 or U350: Selected French Studies Abroad

 FREN U398: Topics in French Language or Literature

 FREN U399: Independ.
 Study or Internship

 FREN U402: Masterpieces of French Drama

 FREN U403: Masterpieces of the French Novel

 Total Hours Required 18

-1 A minimum grade of C is required.
+I I

-Minor in German Studies Student Worksheet
+Minor in German Studies1 Student Worksheet